Anubhav722/flaskr-app/README.md

 The url_for() function is very useful for dynamically building a URL for a specific function.
 The function accepts the name of a function as first argument, and one or more keyword arguments, each corresponding to the variable part of URL.

 url_for() is used for namespacing functions in django, can also pass in the arguments.

+### HTTP METHODS

+GET
+Sends data in unencrypted form to the server.
+Most common method.

+HEAD
+Same as GET, but without response body

+POST
+Used to send HTML form data to server.
+Data received by POST method is not cached by server.

+PUT
+Replaces all current representations of the target resource with the uploaded content.

+DELETE
+Removes all current representations of the target resource given by a URL